mikehat/blaze-css/README.markdown

   far, but the benchmarks run as fast or faster on the `css` branch.
 There is no serious downside to building against that package.

+- This package could also support building of style element content and stylesheets.
+This will bring the design and refactoring of web pages under the same Haskell modules.
+For example `H.span !
+S.fontSize (Pt 12) !
+  S.fontFamily Monospace $ "mono"` refactors to `H.span ! mono_font $ "mono"`
+  and then to `H.span !
+H.cssClass "mono-font" $ "mono"` as the overall page
+  design becomes clear.

 [blaze-markup]: https://github.com/jaspervdj/blaze-markup
 [blaze-html]: https://github.com/jaspervdj/blaze-html